SCIInstitute/ShapeWorks/docs/use-cases/left-atrium.md

 For this use case, we have 58 MRI images and their corresponding binary segmentations of the left atrium (visit [MIDAS-NAMIC](https://www.insight-journal.org/midas/collection/view/197) for more details of the left atrium dataset).

-The use case is located at: [Examples/Python/left_atrium.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/left_atrium.py)
+The use case is located at: `Examples/Python/left_atrium.py`

 ## Running the Use Case

 :fa-info-circle: _**Important:**_ Minimum of 32GB of RAM required to run the full use case.

-To run the use case, run [RunUseCase.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/RunUseCase.py) with proper tags.
+To run the use case, run `RunUseCase.py` (in `Examples/Python/`) with proper tags.
 The tags control the type of input data and the optimization method.
 See [Getting Started with Use Cases](../use-cases/use-cases.md#running-use-case) for the full list of tags.

 * `--start_with_image_and_segmentation_data`: to groom both raw images and segmentations using the segmentations to find the grooming parameters (e.g., bounding box, reference shape for alignment).
 The default is grooming only segmentations
 * `--use_single_scale`: to use the single-scale optimization.
 Default is multi-scale optimization